 Cosmetic and Symptomatic Vein Treatment in Southern California

-Dr. Wayne Gradman established the Beverly Hills Vein Center in Century City, Los Angeles to bring the very best minimally invasive treatments in medicine to patients with varicose and spider veins.
+Dr. Wayne Gradman established the Beverly Hills Vein Center in 1998 to bring the very best minimally invasive treatments to patients with varicose and spider veins.
+Dr. Gradman personally performs all evaluation and treatment at our Century City office in Los Angeles.

-- Dr. Gradman's personal evaluation, diagnostic ultrasound, and treatment plan at your first visit.
+- At your first visit: a personal evaluation, diagnostic ultrasound, and treatment plan.

 - Comprehensive treatment of spider veins (telangiectasias) and varicose veins.

 - Laser closure of the saphenous vein with the state-of-the-art ThermaLite 1470 laser.

-- VNUS® closure (radiofrequency) and VenaSeal (glue) closure of the saphenous vein.
+- Radiofrequency (RF) and VenaSeal (glue) closure of the saphenous vein.

 - Sclerotherapy including foam sclerotherapy for spider veins and underlying blue reticular veins.